lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     }
 }
 ```

-We are just defining what the name of the class suggest, an empty definition of the structure of the vertex buffer, because we are not going to pass anything while rendering.
+We are just defining what the name of the class suggests, an empty definition of the structure of the vertex buffer, because we are not going to pass anything while rendering.

 Since we are prerecording the commands, the equivalent to the `recordCommandBuffers` has been transformed in a method that just blocks in the associated fences and renamed to to `prepareCommandBuffers`:

 ```java
 public class LightingRenderActivity {
     ...